-If 1992 put Waite Group Press on the publishing freeway, 1993 emerged as the year of new road construction and experimentation.
-The year saw us deliver 14 new titles-–not quite the growth rate of the prior year, nevertheless impressive.
+If 1992 put Waite Group Press on the publishing freeway, 1993 emerged as the year of rapid road construction and experimentation.
+That year, we released 18 new titles, doubling the growth rate from the previous year.
+The only problem was that the rapid expansion went to my head.
+I became overconfident in my success.

 - Fractals for the Macintosh

-Perhaps intoxicated by success, determined to set new standards born from our new legitimacy, or wanting to have my moment in the sun, we asked questions such as these: How many pages should a book contain to sell well at the $24.95 price point?
-Can expensive yet slender titles on “edge” topics still make money?
+Perhaps intoxicated by success, determined to set new standards born from our new legitimacy, or wanting to have my moment in the sun, we asked questions such as how many pages a book should contain to sell well at the $24.95 price point.
+Can expensive yet slender titles on "edgy" topics still make money?
 Or are thick compendiums the key to kettles of gold?
-What about “my crew”?
+What about "my crew"?
 What motivates these key people?
-Such were my chief questions and concerns, especially now that I had discovered what it was like to have returns—books that no one wanted—sitting in my warehouse.
-(Such returns had to be calculated into our sales figures ahead of time, not later when our budgets were fixed.)
+Such were my chief questions and concerns, especially now that I had discovered what it was like to have book returns—books no one wanted—sitting in my warehouse.
+(Such returns had to be calculated into our sales figures ahead of time, not later, when our budgets were fixed.

-But perhaps the most far-reaching book we produced in all of our years of teasing barriers was the title Virtual Reality Playhouse.
-This production was bundled with a VR programming language that allowed one to make one’s own 3D objects that could be merged into VR worlds.
+But perhaps the most far-reaching book we produced in our years of teasing barriers was the title Virtual Reality Creations.
+It was bundled with a VR programming language that allowed one to make 3D objects the reader could merge into VR worlds.
 Our most extraordinary aspect of the offering?
 The VR glasses!
-Using Fresnel lenses, the glasses were based on a fold-out cardboard device that one placed in front of the computer screen.
+Using Fresnel lenses, the glasses were based on a fold-out cardboard device placed in front of the computer screen.
 The VR program then generated a distinct left and right image on the screen, while the glasses resolved the images to give depth.
-I had big fun working on this great-selling title, as did my friend Colin Kennedy (who designed the glasses).
-This was also the year we published the second edition of our fractals book, as well as a book for the Macintosh platform, called Fractals for the Macintosh.
-We were not alone in that we loved our Macs, but alas, the volume just wasn’t there for Mac titles.

-Just how big is a big book?
-Can books be sold by the pound?
-You guessed it: this was also the year we experimented with size.
-We produced a new book that pushed the limits of telephone book heft.
-Visual Basic SuperBible weighed in at an immense 1620 pages, a monster that sold for $44.95.
-No publisher had ever attempted to put so many keywords between two covers, but the buying public loved it.
-But this project took forever to complete.
-Then, just as the book arrived at the stands, Microsoft shipped a new version of Visual Basic, thereby dating our book right out of the gate!
+They say you don't judge a book by its cover, but can you judge a book by its size?
+And just how big is a big book?
+1993 was the year we produced a title that pushed the limits of telephone book heft.
+Visual Basic SuperBible was an immense 1620 pages and weighed 5 pounds.
+To make a profit, this monster had to retail for $44.95.
+(That is about $90 in 2023).
+No publisher had attempted to put so many keywords between two covers, but fortunately for us, the tech-buying public loved it.
+The downside: this project took forever to complete.
+Of course, just as the book arrived at the stands, Microsoft shipped a new version of Visual Basic, dating our book right out of the gate!
+Luckily updates to programming languages don't kill the old stuff, so books like this are still valuable—for a while.